Your stepsClick on the steps to expand or collapse. Expand All Steps (+)

 B. Revise your draft

 Print out your paper and work from a hard copy.
 Read it carefully and look for higher order problems first, such as organization, structure, and evidence and analysis.
 For more help with these higher order issues, check out Tips for revision.

 C. Evaluate your second draft and rewrite as needed

 Narrow your focus to paragraph-level issues such as flow and transitions.
-See Transitions and connectives for help.
+See Transitions words for help.

 D. Proofread and put your paper into its final format

 Last step!
 Read carefully to catch all those small errors.
-Here are some tips on How to proofread.
+Here are some Proofreading strategies.
 Also take time to make sure your paper adheres to the conventions of the style guide you're using.
 Think about titles, margins, page numbers, reference lists, and citations.

 Tips for writing: